c-txt/c-txt.github.io/gleaned/Beware.md

 1. Practicing righteousness before others:

-    > Be careful that you don’t do your charitable giving before men, to be seen by them, or else you have no reward from your Father who is in heaven - Mathew 6:1
+    > Be careful that you don’t do your charitable giving before men, to be seen by them, or else you have no reward from your Father who is in heaven - Matthew 6:1

 2. False prophets in sheep's clothing:

-    > Beware of false prophets, who come to you in sheep’s clothing, but inwardly are ravening wolves. - Mathew
+    > Beware of false prophets, who come to you in sheep’s clothing, but inwardly are ravening wolves. - Matthew 7:15

 3. Men, who persecute followers of the light:

-    > But beware of men, for they will deliver you up to councils, and in their synagogues they will scourge you.
+    > But beware of men, for they will deliver you up to councils, and in their synagogues they will scourge you. - Matthew 10:17

 4. The teaching of the Pharisees and the Sadducees, i.e. the legalists:

-    >  Jesus said to them, “Take heed and beware of the yeast of the Pharisees and Sadducees.” - Mathew 16:6; 16:11,12
+    >  Jesus said to them, “Take heed and beware of the yeast of the Pharisees and Sadducees.” - Matthew 16:6; 16:11,12

 5. The leaven of the Pharisees, i.e. hypocrisy: